-Peripheral artery disease is a narrowing of the blood vessels that bring blood to the legs and feet.
+Peripheral artery disease (PAD) is a narrowing of the blood vessels that bring blood to the legs and feet.
 It can occur when cholesterol and other fatty material (plaque) build-up on the walls of your arteries.

 Walking Improves Blood Flow

 A regular walking program will improve blood flow as new, small blood vessels form.
 The walking program is mainly as follows:

 - Warm up by walking at a pace that does not cause your normal leg symptoms.